-The Commissioner only lends to organisations that appear on the Financial Services Authority's (FSA's) list of authorised banks and financial institutions, other local authorities and the Governments Debt Management Office (DMO).
+The Commissioner only lends to organisations that appear on the Prudential Regulation Authority's list of authorised banks and financial institutions, other local authorities and the Governments through treasury bills or the Debt Management Office (DMO).

-The Commissioner's Financial Regulations require the Joint Chief Finance Officer to be responsible for ensuring compliance with the Money Laundering Regulations 2007.
+The Commissioner's Financial Regulations require the PFCC/Fire Chief Finance Officer to be responsible for ensuring compliance with the Money Laundering Regulations 2007.

-The Joint Chief Finance Officer will:
+The PFCC/Fire Chief Finance Officer will:

-- Implement internal reporting procedures - Ensure relevant staff receive appropriate training in the subject - Establish internal procedures with respect to money laundering - Obtain, verify and maintain evidence and records of the identity of new clients and transactions undertaken - Report their suspicions.
+- Implement internal reporting procedures. - Ensure relevant staff receive appropriate training in the subject. - Establish internal procedures with respect to money laundering. - Obtain, verify and maintain evidence and records of the identity of new clients and transactions undertaken. - Report their suspicions.